stjude-biohackathon/MethylMiner/README.md

     - Set up server for the Dash app

 ### **Test data**
-six (6) .idat files are made available as test data for pipeline and DMR calling
+    - six (6) .idat files are made available as test data for the pipeline, DMR calling, and sample data visualization
+    - 3 samples (two affected Baratela-Scott syndrome probands, one unaffectd mother) are positive controls for a hypermethylated DMR on chr16 [autosomes]
+    - 3 samples (2 male Fragile X patients, 1 female Fragile X patient) are positive controls for a hypermethylated DMR on ChrX
+    - The metadata for these samples can be found in the same folder as the data.